 Program Coordinator: Nancy Paul, Ph.
 DMurray 223F (218) email@example.com

-The master’s degree offered by this department is a professional degree.
-Its title, Speech-Language Pathology, indicates that it is the entry-level clinical degree in the field of Speech-Language Pathology.
+The Master of Science in Speech-Language-Hearing Sciences is a professional degree.
+It is the entry-level clinical degree in the field of Speech-Language-Hearing Sciences.
 Students completing this program are qualified for clinical positions in communication disorders throughout the nation.
-Those who excel in the master’s program are encouraged to seek the doctoral degree at another university.
-See "Course Descriptions" for a listing of courses offered.
-The Speech-Language Pathology graduate program at Minnesota State University Moorhead (MSUM) is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association (ASHA).
+The graduate program at Minnesota State University Moorhead (MSUM) is accredited by the Council on Academic Accreditation in Audiology and Speech-Language-Hearing Sciences (CAA) of the American Speech-Language-Hearing Association (ASHA).
 Candidates for the master’s degree fulfill academic and clinical requirements established by ASHA for the Certificate of Clinical Competence (CCC).
-The master’s degree program requires two years of study.
+The master’s degree program requires five semesters of study.

 The items listed below are required for admission to this program; only complete files are reviewed.
 Send all materials to:Graduate Studies OfficeMSU Moorhead1104 7th Ave.
 S.Moorhead, MN 56563